sysashi/simple_queue/README.md

 realistically one would implement an interface similar to [poolboy](https://github.com/devinus/poolboy), distributing load across multiple processes (queues)

+Since queue is gated behind a process which only processes synchronous calls, multiple consumers(processes) should not be a problem.

 ## Running

 There is a simple interface `SQ` to test program in the iex.